Impact of conversion-driven processes on singlet-doublet Majorana dark matter relic: Introduction

-In this paper, we assume the SDDM to be of Majorana type and studied the allowed parameter space for the correct relic density including annihilation, co-annihilation and conversion-driven processes.
-We show that in case of Majorana SDDM the correct relic density allows the ranges of DM mass and $\sin\theta$ are: $1~{\rm GeV}\lesssim M_{\rm DM}\lesssim1750$ GeV and $2\times10^{-7}\lesssim\sin\theta\lesssim0.16$ for $\Delta{M}>1$ GeV.
-We also note that inclusion of the conversion-driven processes shifts the relic parameter space to the sensitivity ranges of LHC \cite{Cepeda:2019klc} and MATHUSLA \cite{MATHUSLA:2019qpy}.
+In this paper, we assume the SDDM to be of Majorana type and study the allowed parameter space for the correct relic density, including annihilation, co-annihilation, and conversion-driven processes.
+We show that in the case of Majorana SDDM, the correct relic density allows the ranges of DM mass and $\sin\theta$ are: $100~{\rm GeV}\lesssim M_{\rm DM}\lesssim1750$ GeV and $2\times10^{-7}\lesssim\sin\theta\lesssim0.45$ for $\Delta{M}>1$ GeV.
+We also note that inclusion of the conversion-driven processes shifts the relic parameter space to the sensitivity ranges of LHC \cite{ATLAS:2022gbw,CMS:2024trg} and MATHUSLA \cite{MATHUSLA:2019qpy}.

 The paper is organized as follows.
-In section \ref{sec:model}, we describe the singlet-doublet Majorana DM model in detail.
-The DM phenomenology and detection prospects are discussed in section \ref{sec:dmpheno}.
-We finally conclude in section \ref{sec:conc}.
+In Sec. \ref{sec:model}, we describe the singlet-doublet Majorana DM model in detail.
+The DM phenomenology and detection prospects are discussed in Sec. \ref{sec:dmpheno}.
+We finally conclude in Sec. \ref{sec:conc}.